 On this BSc (Hons) Data Science degree, you’ll sharpen your technical skills in data creation, processing, analysing, visualising and interpretation.
 You’ll also get the opportunity to use those skills in industry during an optional sandwich year placement.

 Studying abroad option available

 Are data science and analytics the same?
 Find out in Year 1 when you go through the fundamentals that will give you a solid foundation for Years 2 and 3.
 We’ll delve into construction of systems, multimedia technologies and the career paths you can follow in computing and IT.

 In Year 2 we’ll present you with the theories behind your blossoming practical abilities in tech.
-A dedicated employability and people skills module gets you workplace-ready and after completing the year you’ll have the option of putting those skills to use by taking a 12-month placement.
+A dedicated professional practice module gets you workplace-ready and after completing the year you’ll have the option of putting those skills to use by taking a 12-month placement.

 Module code: MAT2000

 Developing your advanced knowledge is an important part of Year 3.
 You’ll focus on independent study and learning by leading your own research.
 This could be the creation of a piece of software or hardware and will give you the chance to uncover which aspects of data science you’d like to take forward with your first role after graduation.